 In terms of preventive strategies, professional guidelines by the American College of Cardiology (ACC) and American Heart Association (AHA) uphold decreasing risk factors including diabetes mellitus, hypercholesterolemia, hypertension, and smoking.

 Aspirin is generally the first line of treatment.
 Recommended therapies include dual antiplatelet therapy, and the use of anticoagulants, beta-blockers, angiotensin receptor blockers, and angiotensin-enzyme converting inhibitors.
 Reperfusion therapy may be administered in eligible cases.
-Common Symptoms of Acute Coronary Syndrome
+Common Symptoms of Acute Coronary Syndrome.

-To confirm a diagnosis of the acute coronary syndrome, your physician may check the presence of obvious symptoms:
+To confirm a diagnosis of acute coronary syndrome, your physician may check the presence of obvious symptoms:

 - Pain in the arm, jaw, or stomach